jerry81/natural-language/german/index.md

 reargieren - react

-rechnung - bill, The invoice
+- Die Rechnung - bill, The invoice
+- that's right (richtig), the bill (rechnung) is here
+- ung indicates noun - indicates a process, result of a verb, always feminine

 reden - talk